tubiz/woo-paystack/readme.txt

 This is a Paystack payment gateway for WooCommerce.

 Paystack is on a mission to deliver a safe and convenient payment experience for customers and merchants.
-Paystack provide Nigerian merchants with the tools and services needed to accept online payments from local and international customers using MasterCard, Visa, Verve Cards and Bank Accounts.
+Paystack provide Nigerian & Ghanaian merchants with the tools and services needed to accept online payments from local and international customers using Mastercard, Visa, Verve Cards and Bank Accounts.

 To signup for a Paystack Merchant account visit their website by clicking [here](https://paystack.com)